Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 For a detailed list of changes between RC1 and RC2, consult the changelog.

-Download the new RC2: http://www.nimbusproject.org/downloads/.
+Download the new RC2: https://www.nimbusproject.org/downloads/.
 Documentation is available here.This has been one of the most active and helpful release candidate periods we have ever had.
 Many thanks to everyone that has contributed their time, comments, and patches!
 We would like to especially thank Patrick Armstrong, Ian Gable, Paulo Ricardo Motta Gomes, Colin Leavett-Brown, Mike Lowe, Paul Marshall, Pierre Riteau, and Mauricio Tsugawa.

 -